knative/docs/docs/install/Knative-with-IKS.md

 ---
 title: "Install on IBM Cloud Kubernetes Service (IKS)"
-#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+linkTitle: "IBM Cloud Kubernetes Service"
 weight: 10
+type: "docs"
 ---

 This guide walks you through the installation of the latest version of Knative using pre-built images.

 You may also have it all installed for you by clicking the button below:
 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button_x2.png)](https://console.bluemix.net/devops/setup/deploy?repository=https://git.ng.bluemix.net/start-with-knative/toolchain.git)

 More